 If you find that your two strand twists begin to unravel at the end, no need to redo the entire twists.
 Simply re-twist the end that’s unraveling.
 I don’t recommend using gel alone because it can be drying (even all natural gel)

-Check out this video on how I two strand twist my hair:
+Check out this video on how I two strand twist my hair for longevity of the style:

-Do you have any tips for making twists last longer?
+Do you have any tips for long lasting twists?